snl-dakota/dakota/docs/user/usingdakota/studytypes/parameterstudies.rst

 Centered Parameter Study
 ------------------------

-The centered parameter study (:dakkw:`method-centered_parameter_study`) study executes multiple coordinate-based parameter studies, one per parameter, centered at the specified :ref:`Initial Values <ps:overview:initial>`.
-This can help investigate function contours in the vicinity of a specific point.
+The :ref:`centered parameter study <method-centered_parameter_study>`
+study executes multiple coordinate-based parameter studies, one per parameter, centered at the specified :ref:`Initial Values
+<ps:overview:initial>`.
+This can help investigate function contours in
+the vicinity of a specific point.
 For example, after computing an optimum design, this capability could be used for post-optimality analysis in verifying that the computed solution is actually at a minimum or constraint boundary and in investigating the shape of this minimum or constraint boundary.

-This method requires ``step_vector`` (list of reals) and ``steps_per_variable`` (list of integers) specifications, where the former specifies the size of the increments per variable and the latter specifies the number of increments per variable for each of the positive and negative step directions.
-(These steps are applied sequentially, not all at once as in the :ref:`vector study
+This method requires
+:dakkw:`method-centered_parameter_study-step_vector` (list of reals) and :dakkw:`method-centered_parameter_study-steps_per_variable` (list of integers) specifications, where the former specifies the size of the increments per variable and the latter specifies the number of increments per variable for each of the positive and negative step directions.
+(These steps are applied sequentially, not all at once as in the :ref:`vector study <ps:vector>`.)
-<ps:vector>`.)

 .. note::

-   Similar to the the vector study ``step_vector`` includes actual variable steps for continuous and discrete range variables, but employs index offsets for discrete set variables (integer, string, or real).
+   Similar to the the vector study :dakkw:`method-centered_parameter_study-step_vector` includes actual variable steps for continuous and discrete range variables, but employs index offsets for discrete set variables (integer, string, or real).

-For example, with Initial Values of (1.0, 1.0), a ``step_vector`` of (0.1, 0.1), and a ``steps_per_variable`` of (2, 2), the center point is
+For example, with Initial Values of (1.0, 1.0), a :dakkw:`method-centered_parameter_study-step_vector` of (0.1, 0.1),
-evaluated followed by four function evaluations (two negative deltas and two positive deltas) per variable:
+and a :dakkw:`method-centered_parameter_study-steps_per_variable` of (2, 2), the center point is evaluated followed by four function evaluations (two negative deltas and two positive deltas) per
+variable:

 ::